 - Separating raw food from cooked food to avoid cross-contamination of harmful microbes

-- Cooking and reheating food in adequate temperatures
+- Cooking and reheating food at adequate temperatures

 For optimal health, adopting and maintaining an active lifestyle is necessary.
 However, self-quarantine may result in more sedentary behavior and low levels of physical activity.
 The key is to keep your blood pumping.
+There are plenty of fitness tips available.
 If you’re working at home, make sure to take short breaks in between to stand up and stretch, allotting a few minutes to walk around the house.
 Doing simple home chores helps, too.

 Since most gyms and fitness centers are closed during this time, there’s a handful of workout classes you can check out virtually.
 In fact, some trainers hold live sessions for their clients.
 Remember to work out according to your limitations only.
 We want you to avoid needing to head out to the hospital.

 Adequate water intake keeps the body strong to fight off bacteria and infection.
 As a general rule of thumb: a total of eight to 10 glasses a day is ideal.
-If you can drink more than that, the better especially now that the pandemic coincides with our summer season.
+If you can drink more than that, the better especially now that the weather is so unpredictable we can still experience hotter days even if we’re heading closer to the usually colder holiday season.
 You may add citrus fruits and herbs such as mint and rosemary to add taste.

 Of course, being healthy doesn't only include physical wellbeing.
 It’s important to keep your mental health in check, too.
 Studies show that people are at risk of anxiety and depression due to self-isolation.
 News today can sometimes be stressful so if you can help it, regulate your social media intake.
 Relax and meditate instead or check in with your family or friends.
 Find meaningful activities that you enjoy like reading books, gardening, and cooking.